Codeer-Software/Friendly.Store/README.md

 ==============

-You must learn Friendly first.
+This library is a layer on top of Friendly, so you must learn that first.
+But it is very easy to learn.

+http://www.english.codeer.co.jp/test-automation
 (No need Installer.
 NuGet Only.)

-http://www.english.codeer.co.jp/test-automation

 ==============
 Sample.